Impact of octupole deformation on the nuclear electromagnetic response: Results

 Isoscalar $E3$ transition strength functions of U isotopes computed with SkM* and SLy4 functionals are presented in Figs.~\ref{fig:E3_IS} and \ref{fig:E3_IS_low_energies} for the full and the low-energy ranges, respectively.
 The removal of the NG mode, associated with the spurious center-of-mass motion, is performed for the $K=0$ and $K=1$ modes, while the removal of the rotational spurious mode is performed only for the $K=1$ mode calculated based on the octupole-deformed HFB solution.
 UNEDF1 calculations are omitted because significant transition strengths appear above $\SI{20}{MeV}$.
 The figures show that transition strengths at low energies are significantly larger than those at resonance energies.
 The most notable differences around resonances occur in the $K=0$ mode, where transition strengths for the octupole-deformed HFB solution are smaller than those for the reflection-symmetric solution.
 The largest differences for the $K=0$ mode are perhaps expected, as it corresponds to the operator relevant to octupole deformation.
 The $K=1$ mode shows some difference between the two HFB solutions, with the reflection-symmetric solution exhibiting a bit higher peak.
 Conversely, the $K=2$ and $K=3$ modes are very similar for both deformations.

-At low energies in isoscalar $E3$ transition strengths shown in Fig.~\ref{fig:E3_IS_low_energies}, two possible causes for the large transition strengths in each mode can be identified: softness or a saddle point of the PES, the latter resulting in a QRPA pole with imaginary energy.
-Such modes are expected for the $K=0$ mode of non-octupole-deformed HFB solutions, as these solutions are not true ground states.
-Indeed, the non-octupole-deformed solution sometimes exhibits larger transition strengths very close to zero energy.
+At low energies in the isoscalar $E3$ transition strengths shown in Fig.~\ref{fig:E3_IS_low_energies}, two possible causes for the large transition strengths in each mode can be identified: softness of the PES or the presence of a saddle point, the latter resulting in an unstable QRPA mode associated with a pole at imaginary energy.
+Such an unstable mode is expected for the $K=0$ excitation of nonoctupole-deformed HFB solutions, as these solutions correspond to a saddle point of the PES along the $Q_{30}$ direction.
+Indeed, the nonoctupole-deformed solution sometimes exhibits larger transition strengths very close to zero energy.
 The $K=1$ mode also exhibits larger transition strengths at low energies for both deformations, particularly for the parity-conserving HFB solution.
 This suggests that at the reflection-symmetric solution, the PES is very soft or even a saddle point with respect to the $Q_{31}$ direction.
 Additionally, the $K=2$ and $K=3$ modes show larger low-energy transition strengths; however, these are smaller and occur at higher energies compared to the $K=0$ and $K=1$ modes, indicating a less soft PES in the $Q_{32}$ and $Q_{33}$ directions.

 Figure~\ref{fig:E3_IV} shows the isovector $E3$ transition strength functions of U isotopes computed with the SkM* and SLy4 functionals over the full calculated energy range.
 Again, UNEDF1 calculations are omitted due to the significant portion of transition strengths at energies above $\SI{20}{MeV}$.
 In these calculations, the spurious center-of-mass motion was removed from the $K=0$ and $K=1$ modes.
 Some differences between the two deformations can be observed, particularly for the $K=0$ mode, resembling those described in the isoscalar results.
 In contrast, the $K=1$, $K=2$, and $K=3$ modes show practically no difference between the two deformed HFB ground-state solutions.